6 Steps to pick and buy the right phone

 International Calls - if you call abroad often, the cheapest way is probably to use an app to make a call using data for free (and over WiFi) such a WhatsApp, however if you do need to call landlines or businesses abroad there will be lots of packages that come with international minutes that allow you to do this at a better rate than if you use 'out of bundle' options

-Roaming - similar to internal calls, there will be roaming options for selected destinations included with some packages, if you travel to certain international destinations a lot then this can really help keep costs down.
+Roaming - similar to international calls, there will be roaming options for selected destinations included with some packages, if you travel to certain international destinations a lot then this can really help keep costs down.
 Don't forget if you are travelling within the EU currently EU law no longer allows you to be charged for roaming between EU countries so you don't need to worry about that.

 5G - if your phone can run at 5G speeds this could be an option for you, but unless you need the speed for working on the go and tethering your laptop/tablet to your phone or gaming then its probably not worth paying extra for this service.
 Eventually most networks will probably give you this speed for free at some point in the future

 Free 'Gifts' - this could be as simple as a free accessory or potentially something like a six month subscription to a service such as a streaming or games package etc. If this is something you value and think you will use then it can be a nice extra and reason to choose one network or device over another but don't let this sway your decision if its not something you are likely to use.
-Also if you already have the streaming service and this is offered it could be worth factoring this into the TCV as a six month subscription to Netflix which you won't have to pay for six months is basically money saved.
+Also if you already have the streaming service and this is offered it could be worth factoring this into the TCV as a six month subscription to Amazon Prime or Netflix which you won't have to pay for six months is basically money saved.